StevePeters-US/Unity-Raspberry-Pi/README.md

 I'm using a pi zero on the car which isn't particularly powerful, but it is cheap ($15) and has built in wifi.
 Add a $5 buck converter and a $15 and we end up with a total hardware cost under $100.

 Since the pi is fairly slow we want to keep as much computation done remotely as possible.
 We can do this by hosting a python websocket server on the pi which controls the GPIO pins.
-We can access this server in Unity with websockets plus

-which doesn't have enough processing power to run inference, so it has to be controlled remotely.
-To do this I set up a simple web socket server on the pi which can be accessed with websockets plus in Unity c#.
+We can access this server in Unity with websockets plus which doesn't have enough processing power to run inference, so it has to be controlled remotely.
+To do this I set up a simple web socket server on the pi which runs in tandem with the GPIO controlling websocket server.
+This camera stream can be viewed from a render texture in unity.
+We'll just need to decode it with the MJEP stream decoder.
+We'll then projectthis render texture to a plane and point a camera at it so that the agent can view it from a camera sensor.
+I stuck with a small 84 x 84 texture to minimize training time and network usage, but this can be increased if needed.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With